john-hix/cuecode-website/docs/index.md

 - :material-book: __[References](./references.md)__
 </div>

-Please see our "Presentations" section for an overview of the problem, solution, and major functional componenets of the CueCode system.
+Please see our [Presentations](presentation.md) section for an overview of the problem, solution, and major functional componenets of the CueCode system.

 The presentation will explain further the simple problem/solution statement below.